IgniteUI/igniteui-docfx/en/components/general-changelog-dv.md

 > This topic discusses changes only for components that are not included in the igniteui-angular package.
 > For changes specific to igniteui-angular components, please see [Ignite UI Angular Changes](https://github.com/igniteui/igniteui-angular/blob/master/changelog.md)

+## **15.0.0**

+-   Angular 15 support.

 ## **14.2.0**

 Added significant improvements to default behaviors, and refined the Category Chart API to make it easier to use.

 These new chart improvements include:

 -   Responsive layouts for horizontal label rotation based on browser / screen size.
 -   Enhanced rendering for rounded labels on all platforms.
 -   Added marker properties to StackedFragmentSeries.
 -   Added [`shouldPanOnMaximumZoom`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriesviewercomponent.html#shouldpanonmaximumzoom) property.
 -   New Category Axis Properties: